 While the guys have not done an album of original material since Do It For Love in 2003 (they also released an all-covers album in 2004 and a Christmas album in 2006), they have certainly been busy.

 Daryl Hall has created the popular internet series Live at Daryl’s House, which is in its eighth year and is now also syndicated on broadcast TV.
 (Check out our earlier interview with Daryl specifically about starting the show.)
 He’s also done some solo albums.
 John Oates has also been busy, recording his own music and collaborating with other artists.

-However, through it all, they never stopped touring as Hall & Oates.
+However, through it all, they never stopped touring as Daryl Hall & John Oates.
 They play multiple dates together each year, taking fans through their extensive songbook.
 The guys filmed a smoking hot concert performance in Ireland last year.
 Daryl Hall and John Oates Live in Dublin is getting a special one-night limited theatrical release on February 19 through Fathom Events, and then will be released on video on March 31 by Eagle Rock Entertainment.